Microfluidic Software Review

 C. The middleware part of the microfluidic software

 The middleware part of the microfluidic software is usually in charge of collecting measurement data and making sure they get logged according to some previously executing user’s commands and providing data used by the graphical user interface to notify the user or feed measurements display graphs.
-Both A-i-O and MAT provide such measurement logging feature.

 D. The graphical user interface